choam2426/letsbuildacompiler-kor/TUTORIAL.md

 This part extends the compiler to properly handle whitespace and support multi-digit numbers and multi-character variable names.
-The compiler it constructs is somewhat incomplete, however, since it only hanldes a single assignment statement which has no side effects.
+The compiler it constructs is somewhat incomplete, however, since it only handles a single assignment statement which has no side effects.
 It also supports function calls (with no arguments), but these are emitted without linkage to any actual function.
 All of this is left for later.